Visyond/website-hugo/site/content/product-tour/product-tour.md

       - text: >-
           No need to involve consultants or IT (unless you want Visyond on-premise)
       - text: >-
-          Leverage your Excel skills in a familiar environment
+          No complicated menus to learn, and you can leverage your Excel skills
     image: /img/product-tour/step1.png
     title: 'Connect Your Spreadsheet'
     titlePrefix: '1'
   - descr: >-
-      Auto-analyze KPI cells with a single click and **get presentation-ready Sensitivity, Scenario and Risk analyses**.
-Or customize the settings like a pro.
+      Auto-analyze cells and get presentation-ready Sensitivity, Scenario and Risk analyses.
+Customize the settings like a pro if you want.
     benefitsList:
       - text: >-
           Identify cells that impact your KPIs the most (e.g. revenues)